-Yes, we offer free shipping on all ebikes, scooters, skateboards, conventional bikes, mountainboards, and even heavy-duty mobility scooters - basically all our products - when shipped to an address within the continental US.
+Yes, we offer free shipping on all ebikes when shipped to an address within the contiguous US.

 Yes.
 According to federal law, a bicycle equipped with fully functioning pedals, with an electric motor capable of generating up to 750 watts of power and which can propel a rider to a speed of up to 20 mph, is considered to be a bicycle rather than a motor vehicle.